 In 2006 I started a 1 year study at The Collective School Of Music in New York.
 The school is one of the prestige music universities in New York.
 I learned a lot this year and met many of the top musicians in the city.
 I studied with Lincoln Goines, Frank Gravis, Bob Quaranta, Hillard Green, Steve Count, Ian Froman, Kim Plainfield among others.

 In 2007 I came back to Norway and started to work part time at the municipal culture/music school and part time as a freelancer.

-Today I am an active bass player in the music business/environment in Bergen and member of groups like Heyra, The Dmitriy Klevenskiy Trio/Quartet, HC Trio, Cubatropical and Kameleon Orkesteret.
+Today I am an active bass player in the music business/environment in Bergen and member of groups like KURU, Heavy Weather Orchestra, Sherpa, Heyra, The Dmitriy Klevenskiy Trio/Quartet, Jam Band, Cubatropical and Kameleon Orkesteret.

 I also have my own band called ConFusion.